Course

 Reading Part 1

-Through discussions, workshops, and presentations, candidates in Reading Part 1 develop their capacity to help students from kindergarten through grade 12 learn to read, write, and learn.
+Through guided literature exploration, critical professional dialogue, and professional practice exercises, candidates in Reading Part 1 will develop their capacity to help students from kindergarten through grade 12 learn to read, write, and learn.

 Notes